stellar/stellar-cli/docs/soroban-cli-full-docs.md

 ###### **Subcommands:**

 * `wrap` — Deploy a token contract to wrap an existing Stellar classic asset for smart contract usage
+* `id` — Compute the expected contract id for the given asset